New Commercial Construction

 • All reviews have been completed.

-• Any outstanding permit fees have been paid.
+• Any outstanding fees have been paid.

 • The pre-con meeting with Site Development has been completed.